Sí Cumple: 2006 elections

 In 2005, the organization changed its name from Vamos Vecino to "Sí Cumple" and formed the "Alianza Sí Cumple" (Sí Cumple Alliance), again with Cambio 90 and New Majority.
 However, the Jurado Nacional de Elecciones (National Jury of Elections) did not accept this change, and the alliance was dissolved.

-Afterwards, Cambio 90 Siempre Unidos and New Majority formed the Alliance for the Future coalition, but Sí Cumple maintained its independence.
+Afterwards, Cambio 90, New Majority, and Siempre Unidos formed the Alliance for the Future coalition, but Sí Cumple maintained its independence.
 In the second week of December 2005, at the National Congress of Sí Cumple, as well as that of the Alianza por el Futuro, Fujimori was selected as the presidential candidate for the 2006 general elections.
 They also selected Luisa María Cuculiza for First Vice President, and Germán Kruger for Second Vice President.
 However, Fujimori was barred from running for president on 10 January 2006 as he is currently undergoing trial in Peru.
 Among the numerous charges, he's accused for the Barrios Altos and La Cantuta massacres.
 Cuculiza instead ran for Congress as a guest candidate of the Alliance for the Future and was elected.